Sixzero/Scrcpy.jl/Readme.md

-# ScrcpyConnect.jl
+# Scrcpy.jl

-`ScrcpyConnect.jl` is a Julia wrapper for `scrcpy`, allowing users to stream their mobile device's screen to their computer and simulate touch events via a socket connection.
+`Scrcpy.jl` is a Julia wrapper for `scrcpy`, allowing users to stream their mobile device's screen to their computer and simulate touch events via a socket connection.
 This package enables high-level control and interaction with Android devices for applications ranging from automated testing to remote control.

 ## Features